- Military Basics

 - Safe sleep environments for your infant — Learn how to teach your child good sleeping habits by setting a bedtime routine and making your infant’s sleeping environment safe.

-- Department of Defense child and youth programs — Explore a wide range of Department of Defense child and youth programs, which can help your child make friends, stay active and develop new skills.
+- Defense Department child and youth programs — Explore a wide range of DOD child and youth programs which can help your child make friends, stay active and develop new skills.
+Options include sports and fitness, open recreation time, instructional classes from cooking to STEM and the arts, youth sponsorship and more.

 - Morale, Welfare and Recreation — Need some fresh and fun ideas for family activities or your next family trip?
 Connect with your MWR program.
 From fitness and sports to tickets and travel, MWR has something for everyone.
 Visit MilitaryINSTALLATIONS to locate your local MWR and get active and have fun with your family.